ME TIME – DANCE AT THE MUSEUM

 Info and Ticket Presale:

-Tickets may also be purchased directly at Palazzo Maffei Casa Museo on the morning of the performance, subject to availability.
+Tickets may also be purchased directly at Palazzo Maffei on the morning of the performance, subject to availability.

 ME TIME – DANCE AT THE MUSEUM

-Music and dance immerse the audience in a visual and auditory experience that guides them through the rooms of the second floor of Palazzo Maffei Casa Museo.
+Music and dance immerse the audience in a visual and auditory experience that guides them through the rooms of the second floor of Palazzo Maffei.
 This experience is like exploring a landscape, allowing visitors to personally sense the continuous transformations triggered by varying soundscapes.

 Music is delivered through the Silent Play system—special headphones provided in compliance with anti-Covid regulations—creating an exclusive connection between each visitor and the unique ambiance of every room.